ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-These blocks are also called sections, e.g. [const]{.key} section or [var]{.key} section, as known from the wirthian languages.
-Note the indentation --- the lines after [const]{.key} and [var]{.key} start with some space characters, so they build a block which allows the compiler to detect where the declaration ends.
+These blocks are also called sections, e.g. `const` section or `var` section, as known from the wirthian languages.
+Note the indentation --- the lines after `const` and `var` start with some space characters, so they build a block which allows the compiler to detect where the declaration ends.
 Typically, we use two spaces for each level of indentation.
 Other numbers would work also, but the indentation scheme should be consistent.
 Two spaces is the general recommendation, as it is clearly recognizable for humans in the source code, and because it doesn't waste too much space, that is, it would not generate long lines which may not fit onto the screen.

 Also note that in Nim we generally write each statement onto its own line.
 The line break indicates to the compiler that the statement has ended.
 There are a few exceptions --- long mathematical expressions can continue on the next line (see the Nim manual for details).
-We can also put multiple statements on a single line when we separate them by a
+We can also put multiple statements on a single line when we separate them by a semicolon:
-semicolon: